galaxyproject/galaxy-hub/src/admin/tools/External%20Display%20Applications%20Tutorial.md

 </display>
 ```

-To instruct Galaxy to use this display app, we modify <tt> datatypes_conf.xml </tt> and add the following to the BAM datatype:
+To instruct Galaxy to use this display app, we modify ` datatypes_conf.xml ` and add the following to the BAM datatype:

 ```
 <datatype extension="bam" type="galaxy.datatypes.binary:Bam" mimetype="application/octet-stream" display_in_upload="true">